Easily Make Your Own Garlic Bread

 Easy Garlic Bread on a Budget Recipe

-One food that's really easy to make at home, but costs quite a bit in the shops and takeaways, is garlic bread.
+One food that's really easy to make from scratch at home, but costs silly money in shops and takeaways, is garlic bread.
 And it really is SO easy to make that you'll wonder why you didn't always make it yourself.

 If you're cutting back and trying to find food on a budget, trying to replace takeaway food with home made food, then one way you can do this is to make the side dishes yourself.
 Next time you're about to order pizza with garlic bread, look at the cost of the garlic bread, think about how little you'll get for that money, then make your own garlic bread while you're waiting for your food to be delivered!

 If you've cooked a chilli con carne, then garlic bread is a great accompaniment - if you're trying to make the chilli go further then you can add grated carrots to the mix and make up a huge batch of garlic bread to serve with it.
 Fill them up with hot, tasty garlic bread and they won't notice there is a bit less chilli.

 So, how do you actually make easy garlic bread - and on a budget.... read on to discover just how to make easy garlic bread:

 Easy Garlic Bread Ingredients

 Well, you really only need these basic ingredients to make easy garlic bread: